International Journal of Applied Dental Sciences

 How to cite this article:

-Dr. Rachel Quadros, Dr. Nilesh Bulbule, Dr. Amit Jagtap and Dr. Dilip Kakade.
+Dr. Rachel Quadros, Dr. Nilesh Bulbule, Dr. Amit Jagtap, Dr. Dilip Kakade.
 Osteo–Odonto–Kerato prosthesis: A tooth in an eye treatment for corneal blindness: A review.
-International Journal of Applied Dental Sciences.
-2017; 3(2): 77-79.
+Int J Appl Dent Sci 2017;3(2):77-79.